Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 #### 6.5.1 Management-nodes-rollout with CSM upgrade

 All management nodes will need to be upgraded to a new image because CSM is being upgraded.
 NCN master nodes, excluding `ncn-m001`, and NCN worker nodes can be upgraded with IUF.
-NCN storage nodes and `ncn-m001` will be upgraded with a manual command.
+NCN storage nodes and `ncn-m001` will be upgraded with manual commands.
 This section describes how to test a new image and CFS configuration on a single "canary node" for NCN master nodes and NCN worker nodes first before rolling it out to the other NCN master nodes and NCN worker nodes.
 Follow the steps below to upgrade all management nodes.

 1. Refer to the "Install and Upgrade Framework" section of each individual product's installation documentation to determine if any special actions need to be performed outside of IUF for the `management-nodes-rollout` stage.

 1. Get the image-id and CFS configuration created during `prepare-images` and `update-cfs-config` stages.
-Follow the instructions in [prepare-images](prepare_images.md#artifacts-created) to get the artifacts for `management-node-images`.
+Follow the instructions in [prepare-images](../stages/prepare_images.md#artifacts-created) to get the artifacts for `management-node-images`.
 For the images with the `configuration_group_name` matching
 `Management_Master` and `Management_Storage`, get the values for `final_image_id` and `configuration`.
 These values will be needed when upgrading NCN storage nodes and `ncn-m001`.